jhanvi857/chatVerse-bot/README.md

 ## About

-'''Chatverse is an AI chatbot platform built to deliver accurate, context-aware responses.
+Chatverse is an AI chatbot platform built to deliver accurate, context-aware responses.
 Whether you need assistance, casual conversation, or information, Chatverse is your go-to virtual assistant.
 The system leverages advanced AI models and offers an intuitive frontend for easy interaction.
-'''

 ---

 ## Features